stagerightlabs/daily-kaizen/entries/2020/april/2020_04_15_elixir_enum_chunk_by.md

-`chunk_by/2` from Elixir's `Enum` module.
+Topic of the Day: `chunk_by/2` from Elixir's `Enum` module.

 `chunk_by/2` accepts two parameters: an enumerable and a function.
-It runs the function over each item in the enumarable and splits them into separate groups each time a different value is returned from the closure.
+It runs the function over each item in the enumarable and groups them into separate lists each time a different value is returned from the closure.

 For example: